Asset Management Program for Small Systems (AMPSS)

 - A minimum of 80 hours of system staff time on the project is required

 - A contract will be executed between the contractor and the TWDB, while a Memorandum of Understanding will be executed between the participating system and the TWDB

 How to Participate in AMPSS

 - For Water or Wastewater Systems - Systems interested in participating in AMPSS need to complete and submit an application.
-The application has been posted below on this webpage and submissions will be accepted through July 21, 2022.
+The application has been posted on this webpage on September 18, 2023 and will be accepted through November 2, 2023.
 When the application period ends, the applications will be scored and ranked based on criteria that can be found below.
 Systems selected to participate in AMPSS will be contracted and provided with the list of contractors that responded to the RFQ and met the minimum qualifications.
 Participant systems will then choose their top 3 preferred contractors to work with and submit those choices to TWDB.
 TWDB will then initiate and execute contracts with the selected contractors and Memorandum of Understanding (MOU) with the participant systems.
 The contractors will then begin working with the participant systems to complete the deliverables of AMPSS.

 5. SRF Programs